peaceiris/actions-gh-pages/README.md

 | `deploy_key` | ✅️ | ✅️ | SSH | Necessary |
 | `personal_token` | ✅️ | ✅️ | HTTPS | Necessary |

+Notes: Actually, the `GitHub_TOKEN` works for deploying to GitHub Pages but it has still some limitations.
+For the first deployment, we need to select the `gh-pages` branch or `master` branch on the repository settings tab.

 ### Supported Platforms

 | runs-on | `github_token` | `deploy_key` | `personal_token` |